r-devel/r-dev-env/INDEX.md

-# Welcome to the R Dev Container!
+# Welcome to the R Dev Container

 If you haven't seen them yet, you can find the
 [R Dev Container Docs](https://contributor.r-project.org/r-dev-env/) online.

 This index links to underlying markdown files for key sections of the docs, so you can preview them right here in VS Code.

 ## Working with the container